-ID and ID* both mean that you have made a mistake with an IDiomatic expression.
-This usually means you've tried to translate an English idiom literally into German when that can't be done, e.g. "this evening" = "heute Abend" and not "
+ID and ID* both indicate mistakes with IDioms; ID* indicates that the error is especially serious/distracting.
+This often results from translating an English idiom literally into German, e.g. "this evening" = "heute Abend" and not "

-W* and W both indicate that you've chosen the wrong word, but W* indicates that the mistake is especially serious.
+W* and W both indicate an incorrect word choice; W* indicates that the mistake is especially serious.
 Examples are:

 The following combinations of W + number indicate some common word choice mistakes to avoid:

 |SO||Remember that subjects of verbs are Nominative and objects of verbs or prepositions are Accusative or Dative (for Genitive errors we'll use GEN--see below).